 As the Office of Environmental Management (EM) fulfills its mission, waste and materials disposition plays a vital role in the cleanup of radioactive waste and the environmental legacy of nuclear weapons production and nuclear energy research.

 Disposal of waste frequently falls on the critical path of cleanup projects.
 Significant planning resources are spent to identify alternatives and find a path that is cost-effective.
-In many instances, waste disposition, (processing, treatment and disposal) is part of cleanup agreements and is of interest to stakeholders and requires the oversight of regulators.
+In many instances, waste disposition, (processing, treatment and disposal) is part of cleanup agreements with regulators and is of interest to stakeholders.

 Below is a collection of databases and reports that provide information related to waste disposition.
 While most of these are directly related to the Department of Energy’s (DOE) waste management activities, some links include information from the commercial sector.